Letting Go With Love: What Really Happened With Sapio

 And then there was the deeper truth:

-And it hit me—hard—that I was no longer getting the things I needed.
+It hit me—hard—that I was no longer getting the things I needed.

 Not the affection.